 Pack softly and carry a hard suitcase.
 Per TSA regulations, if you purchase liquor from a duty-free shop and it's able to be screened (i.e., not in an opaque, metallic, or ceramic bottle) and is in a secure, tamper-evident bag ("STEB" for short), you can transport it in your carry-on.
 If not, you'll have to pack it carefully in checked luggage.
 This works most of the time if the bottles are thickly padded with clothing in a hard-sided suitcase (though bottles can still break); they'll also have to endure the extreme cold (or heat) of the cargo hold.

 Divide and conquer.
 If you're traveling with a partner, divide the bottles among your bags (each bottle of wine weighs about three pounds, so five bottles means 15 extra pounds).
 Bring a spare fold-up tote bag or duffle for your clothes and check it so that you can bring the wine in a carry-on bag.

 Know your limits.
 If you bring back more than one liter, customs regulations require you to pay duty tax based on the percent of alcohol (generally $1–2 per liter for wine).
 Couples get away with three standard 750 ml bottles, adding up to 2¼ liters.
 There's also a small federal excise tax.

 Tell the truth.
 Be up front if you're over the limit.
 You may even benefit — sometimes the special customs lines move faster than the nothing-to-declare ones.
 If your wine is for personal use, the agents might not even tax you.
 It won't happen all the time, but many wine-obsessed travelers report that this can be the case.

-Ruth Arista and her husband David own Arista Wine Cellars, a wine shop in Edmonds, Wash.
-Be sure to check your state’s regulations regarding bringing alcohol into the US, as state laws and regulations can vary.
+Ruth Arista and her husband David own Arista Wine Cellars, a wine shop in Edmonds, WA.
+Be sure to check your state's regulations regarding bringing alcohol into the US, as state laws and regulations can vary.